 - Food and clothing

 Upon successful completion of the Drug Court Program (including completion of treatment, remaining clean and sober, attending required meetings of Narcotics Anonymous and/or Alcoholics Anonymous, self-help, and remaining crime-free), the participant will be recommended for graduation.
-Graduation ceremonies for successful participants in the Drug Court program are held on throughout the year.
+Graduation ceremonies for successful participants in the Drug Court program are held throughout the year.
+Upon graduation, participant fines and fees are waived by the Court.

 If you have questions about a court case, contact the San Mateo County Courts.